MPh-py/MPh/docs/tutorial.md

 cores available on the machine.
 Restricting this resource is useful when running several simulations in parallel.
-Note, however, that due to [limitations](limitations) of this library's underlying Python-to-Java bridge, the [Client](api/mph.Client) can only be instantiated once.
+Note, however, that due to [limitations](limitations) of this library's underlying Python-to-Java bridge, the `Client` class can only be instantiated once.
 Subsequent calls to `mph.start()` will therefore raise an error.
 If you wish to work around this limitation, in order to realize the full parallelization potential of your simulation hardware, you will need to run multiple Python sessions, one for each client.

 ### Managing models